 1. Start with games

 You can use books as references to demonstrate the coding concepts of basic game projects, such as Hangman and Tic Tac Toe.
 Do not give them complicated projects in the beginning.
-You wouldn’t want them to feel overwhelmed when they are only starting to grasp the idea of how coding works.
+You wouldn’t want them to feel overwhelmed when they are only starting to grasp how coding works.
 And besides, putting together a complicated game will require many heads, including artists and developers.
 So let your kids learn through a simple project and guide them in finishing it before introducing a more complicated task.

 2. One computer per kid